-- Renters are financially responsible for physical damage to the owner’s vehicle.* Depending on which level of protection they’ve selected (Decline, Basic, or Premium), they can limit their out-of-pocket financial exposure.
+- Renters are financially responsible for physical damage to the owner’s vehicle if the claim is deemed eligible for coverage.* Depending on which level of protection they’ve selected (Decline, Basic, or Premium), they can limit their out-of-pocket financial exposure.
 See here for a detailed description of our protection plans.

 - In the case of a collision, the renter remains financially responsible for 100% of the costs associated with the damage to the owner's car until (and unless) a third party has accepted full responsibility and wholly satisfied all financial obligations relating to the incident.*